 Mounted on canvas, this rolled map was a special childhood object (and I’ve kept it safe after many house moves).
 I knew all those river bends, the rock types and where the granite hills changed from red to grey and where to find its minerals, tin and felspar.
 We lived on the edge of the Upper Ordovician facing the Alluvial flats.
 Click to see it larger.

 My father was employed as the engineer at the Walwa Butter Factory, the buildings you see along the horizontal road in the middle of the image above.
 The town is the white buildings in the middle distance.
 The factory is actually closer to the town of Jingellic in NSW where I went to school (it’s spelt as Jinjellic on the map above).

 This is where I grew up.

 Here’s some images from an older page which has descriptions.
-These open as a slide show.
-There’s a bit more about Walwa in this Another Country Diary post from August 2005.
+There’s a bit more about Walwa in this Another Country Diary post (new window) from August 2005.
 There will be more of course.

 I’ll add some of my Facebook posts here as well, this was during the recent bushfires.

 While Walwa and Jingellic, where I grew up, are under evacuate orders, I offer this view of the Murray River Valley there.
 I have lots of other bits from visits but this grassy hill says something about vulnerability.
 It was taken in early January 1969, from a Standard 8mm film I transferred myself.
 (So it’s low resolution, so watch it small).
 It shows Margaret Bourke , Susan Hayman and Rikki Bewley (that’s her on the slope suffering from arthritis and quite sick of walking).The Black & White image at the end would have been maybe 15 years earlier, and was probably taken by me or my father.
 It doesn’t include brother Phillip or I, it shows my sister Jill Branagan, my mother on one elbow, and some friends of ours.
 It looks back past the Butter Factory towards Walwa township.